awolfe76/erate-map/index.md

 #### Community Engagement

 Can you help improve the data that drives this map?
-The Commission has asked for comment to help identify the gap between schools' and libraries' current connectivity and the specific connectivity targets the Commission adopted in its E-Rate Modernization Order.
+The Commission has asked for comment to help identify the gap between schools' and libraries' current connectivity and the specific connectivity targets the Commission adopted in its E-rate Modernization Order.
 Can you help by providing a district or school name that is not identified?
 A school's NCES ID (found at [http://nces.ed.gov/ccd/schoolsearch/](http://nces.ed.gov/ccd/schoolsearch/))?
 An individual school's connection technology (e.g., fiber, cable, T-1, wireless) or advertised download speed?

 Please submit your comments, which will be included in WC Docket Number 13-184, to [schoolfibermap@fcc.gov](schoolfibermap@fcc.gov).
 </div>